 The Continental Divide is a few miles west of Helena.
 Along Highway 12 west of Helena is the The Prospector Shop, a place to pick up all kinds of supplies needed for prospecting.
 Gold mining pans, sold at the Prospector Shop, make nice souvenirs.
 Call (406) 442-1872.

 Horseback riding is an adventure for every trip to the Treasure State.
 In Helena, Summer Star Ranch will saddle up a beautiful horse and get you out on the trail.
 Call (406) 461-2659.

 For a scenic drive during summer or early fall, take Montana Route 279 from Helena and travel northwest towards the small town of Lincoln and enjoy the views from on top of Flesher Pass (elevation 6,130 feet).
 Dine in Lincoln at Lambkin’s and stop at Hi-Country Trading Post to buy some premium jerky and then return over the same route back to Helena.

-Elkhorn is a old ghost town south of Helena and near Boulder.
+Elkhorn is a old ghost town near Boulder, a small town south of Helena.
 It’s a reminder of better days gone by.
 Abandoned dwellings are commonplace and huge heaps of slag rock mark the site of the old mine.
 Bones of many miners are buried in the alpine forest close by.

 Top Ethnic Cuisine:

 - Lucca’s (Italian)